An X for Y Offer will discount the price of one or more Tickets to zero or a specified minimum price.

 Priority group: If you want to include this Offer in a specific Offer Priority Group, choose it here.
 By default, Offers will be added to the lowest priority group.

-Image: Here you can upload an image to appear alongside this Offer in the Online Savings Panel.
+Image: Here you can upload a .jpg or .jpeg image to appear alongside this Offer in the Online Savings Panel.